buildbot/buildbot/master/docs/developer/database.rst

         not fail in this case.
 The method does not check whether a request is completed.

-    .. py:method:: completeBuildRequests(brids, results)
+    .. py:method:: completeBuildRequests(brids, results[, complete_at=XX])

         :param brids: build request IDs to complete
         :type brids: integer
         :param results: integer result code
         :type results: integer
+        :param datetime complete_at: time at which the buildset was completed
         :returns: Deferred
         :raises: :py:exc:`NotClaimedError`

         Complete a set of build requests, all of which are owned by this master instance.
 This will fail with :py:exc:`NotClaimedError` if the build request is already completed or does not exist.
+If ``complete_at`` is not given, the current time will be used.

     .. py:method:: unclaimExpiredRequests(old)